AZn5ReD/saplearninghub-pdf-downloader-gui/README.md

 ## Getting Started

-## Prerequisite
+## Prerequisites

-Having Google Chrome installed.
+- Google Chrome installed

 The path of chrome.exe should be put in `Chrome path`.
 These are the default paths depending on your os (they are set by default):

 - Windows : `C:\Program Files (x86)\Google\Chrome\Application\chrome.exe`